|IN THIS EDITION

 Pass It On a Founding Member of Encore Network

 A coalition of encore leaders and organizations providing resources, visibility and connections – strengthening members’ work to turn longer lives into an asset.
-“We view the world’s rapidly aging population as an opportunity – an experience dividend for solving significant social problems.
+“We view the world’s rapidly ageing population as an opportunity – an experience dividend for solving significant social problems.
 Our members work on the ground to make this vision a reality for more people in more places.
 We are connecting around shared interests while also pursuing our individual missions, creating win-wins through collaboration, leveraging local ideas globally and global ideas locally, and teaching/learning.

 Pass It On’s membership means we can invite all of you to participate in the regular network seminars and events.
 Encore’s affiliation with the Pass It On Network has already generated Encore South Africa, thanks to our Country Liaison, Lynda Smith.